amohashim/ZC-Spreadsheet-Code/README.md

    - The values in this column will make up the values in the dataframe

 # Warning
 I barely know how to code, and R is weird about merging columns, so the resulting dataframe will look weird.
 I would usually clean it up after exporting the frame to excel.
-There's [a python version of this](https://github.com/amohashim/sort_spreadsheet) that returns normal looking versions of the dataframe, but I can't figure out export the result to excel.
+There's [a python version of this](https://github.com/amohashim/sort_spreadsheet) that returns normal looking versions of the dataframe, and it's working now.